the1lab/1lab/src/Cat/Functor/Adjoint/AFT.lagda.md

 # The "Kan" adjoint functor theorem

+The above adjoint functor theorem, which is sometimes called the Freyd adjoint functor theorem (for example, by @[Maclane:cwm, §5.6]), and sidesteps the issues of size by use of a small solution set.

+We may also state an adjoint functor theorem using existence of limits from the comma category of $F$, which all must exist if $F$ has a left adjoint.

 ```agda
 module _ {o ℓ o'} {C : Precategory o ℓ} {D : Precategory o' ℓ} (F : Functor C D) (F-cont : is-continuous (o ⊔ ℓ) ℓ F) where
   formal-aft : (a-pres-comma-limits : ∀ {x} (Q : Functor (x ↙ F) C) → Limit Q) → Σ[ G ∈ Functor D C ] G ⊣ F